farhan5248/specificationbyprompt/Migrating from defect inspection to prevention/Muda.md

 # Muda

+re-work when making selenium stuff or re-doing drug automation, Creating a budget by eliminating waste

 When I joined the QA team, I had introduced the term shift left.
 By the time I left the team, I grew to hate the mere mention of it :P.
 My dislike came from all the misinterpretations of it.
 At the time I traced it all the way back to Dr Deming and it's how I came across his work.